Introduction

 The Monument and Museum

-Next, visit the Sachsenhausen Memorial Museum, located within the former camp grounds.
-Inside, you’ll find informative exhibits detailing the camp’s history, the lives of the prisoners, and the liberation.
-It’s a crucial resource for deepening your understanding of the Holocaust.
+Then visit the Sachsenhausen Memorial Museum inside the former camp grounds.
+Informative exhibits explaining the camp’s history, the life and death of the prisoners, and the liberation.
+Deepening your understanding of the Holocaust, it’s a crucial resource.

 The Barracks